BY

 On May 5, 2020, Mark D. Dowd, U.S. Administrative Law Judge, in the matter of Pronto Pharmacy, LLC Docket No. 19-42 issues RECOMMENDED RULING, FINDINGS OF FACT, CONCLUSIONS OF LAW, AND DECISION OF THE ADMINISTRATIVE LAW JUDGE in a rambling decision of 148 pages, to be found so ridicules it overturned nearly 200 years of medical and pharmacy law(s) and protocols.

-A group has filed Professional and Academic Fraud charges against the Ohio State University College of Pharmacy, DEA Expert, Clinical Professor Donald Sullivan.
-Who, in sworn testimony, admitted to not having interviewed any of the patients, nor their prescribing physicians, neither saw nor reviewed any of the patient’s prescriptions.
-Professor Sullivan opined every prescription to be illegitimate.
+A group has filed Professional and Academic Fraud charges against the Ohio State University College of Pharmacy, DEA Expert, and Clinical Professor Donald Sullivan.
+In sworn testimony, they admitted to not having interviewed any of the patients or their prescribing physicians, nor seen nor reviewed any of the patients’ prescriptions.
+Professor Sullivan opined that every prescription is illegitimate.

 22 Mr. Clement, Jr.’s, testimony that the Respondent verified the medical legitimacy of the prescriptions it filled runs counter to Mr. Clement, Sr.’s, view, as written in his blog, that he is “not authorized or qualified to challenge a physician’s diagnosis and treatment.”.
 If that is the case, it seems inconsistent that the Respondent would call a doctor’s office at all, let alone to confirm a diagnosis.
 Furthermore, it is difficult to understand how the Respondent ensured that prescriptions were medically legitimate if the Respondent believed it could not question a doctor’s decision to prescribe a certain medication.
 The Respondent’s vetting process, as described by Mr. Clement, Jr., seems superfluous if the Respondent’s pharmacists are unable to question a diagnosis and treatment.

-I have reviewed the pertinent materials that were provided regarding the testimony of Dr. Sullivan.
-It is clear to me that he has a basic flaw in his thinking regarding the Doctor – Pharmacist relationship.
-The respective regulatory bodies, including the various “Boards” of Pharmacy, Medicine, Dentistry, Nursing, etc. clearly outline the ‘scope of practice’ for each of those disciplines.
+I have reviewed the pertinent materials provided regarding Dr. Sullivan’s testimony.
+It is clear to me that he has a basic flaw in his thinking regarding the doctor-pharmacist relationship.
+The respective regulatory bodies, including the various “Boards” of Pharmacy, Medicine, Dentistry, Nursing, etc., clearly outline the ‘scope of practice’ for each of those disciplines.

-The orderly flow of a prescription “from” the doctor to the patient – via the Pharmacist – clearly outlines where the ‘diagnosis’ has to come from.
-It is statutorily the purview of the pharmacist to ‘inspect and assure’ that the drug that is being given is safe and has no known incompatibilities with the patient and its holistic environment.
+The orderly flow of a prescription “from” the doctor to the patient—via the Pharmacist—clearly outlines where the ‘diagnosis’ has to come from.
+It is statutorily the purview of the pharmacist to ‘inspect and assure’ that the drug being given is safe and has no known incompatibilities with the patient and its holistic environment.

-It is not the purview nor is the pharmacist trained to ‘challenge the diagnosis’ of the physician and to do so verbally or otherwise with the patient.
-It erodes the ‘doctor-patient’ relationship and destroys the ‘confidence’ of the patient in his/her physician.
-At the very least it is ‘unethical’ and may very well be a HIPPA violation and beneath the standard of care as a pharmacist.
+It is not the pharmacist’s purview, nor is the pharmacist trained to ‘challenge the physician’s diagnosis’ verbally or otherwise with the patient.
+This erodes the ‘doctor-patient’ relationship and destroys the patient’s confidence in his/her physician.
+At the very least, it is ‘unethical’ and may very well be a HIPPA violation and beneath the standard of care as a pharmacist.

-Once the provider has met all of the aforementioned and other ‘requirements to write a prescription, then and then ONLY should a healthcare practitioner write a prescription.
-I do not see where Dr. Sullivan obtained his evidence that the pharmacist in question attempted to do any of these steps in the ‘chain of authority’ in the cases in question.
-Furthermore, as stated above, a pharmacist IS NOT AUTHORIZED TO WRITE A CONTROL PRESCRIPTIONS by any of the regulatory boards of health.
+Once the provider has met all of the aforementioned and other requirements to write a prescription, then ONLY should a healthcare practitioner write a prescription.
+I do not see where Dr. Sullivan obtained evidence that the pharmacist attempted to do any of these steps in the ‘chain of authority’ in the cases in question.
+Furthermore, as stated above, a pharmacist is NOT authorised by any health regulatory board to write control reports.

 CLINICAL PHARMACIST Expert in Pharmacy Practice: Hospital, Retail Chain, Retail Independent, Sterile Compounding, Non-Sterile Compounding, Former Director of Pharmacy.

-As it pertains to corresponding responsibility we do not have primary responsibility and this is because we do not have the training in Diagnostics that would be required to proffer a second opinion
+As it pertains to corresponding responsibility, we do not have primary responsibility, and this is because we do not have the diagnostics training required to proffer a second opinion.

-To require the pharmacist to be the final arbiter what is or is not reasonable therapy based upon inferior knowledge of Diagnostics would be erroneous
+To require the pharmacist to be the final arbiter of what is or is not reasonable therapy based upon inferior knowledge of Diagnostics would be erroneous.
+Presently, because of the criminalization of pain management, suffering has increased and has led to an increase in Heroin use.

-THE HOUSE JUDICIARY COMMITTEE MUST BEGIN OVERSIGHT THIS COURT SYSTEM
+THE HOUSE JUDICIARY COMMITTEE MUST BEGIN OVERSIGHT OF THIS COURT SYSTEM

 CONCLUSION

 One can never prevail in any court system or environment, even when supported with science and facts, against bias and prejudice, or when privilege is permitted to take the stand.
-Yet still, it is not Judge Mark D. Dowd, bias/racism that is troublesome, it is his stupidity in his recommended ruling, findings of facts, the conclusion of law which eviscerates nearly two hundred years of medical and pharmacy law and protocols.
+Yet still, it is not Judge Mark D. Dowd’s bias/racism that is troublesome; it is his stupidity in his recommended ruling, findings of facts, and conclusion of law that eviscerates nearly two hundred years of medical and pharmacy law and protocols.

 FOR NOW